sablier-labs/flow/README.md

 #### Recent amount

-The recent amount (rca) is calculated as the multiple of rate per second (rps) and the delta between the current time and the value of `lastTimeUpdate`:
+The recent amount (rca) is calculated as the rate per second (rps) multiplied by the delta between the current time and the value of `lastTimeUpdate`:

 $ rca = rps \times (now - ltu) $